lrswss/co2ampel/README.md

 ## Compiling the firmware

-First adjust settings in `config.h` according to your needs and hardware setup.
+First adjust settings in `config.h` according to your needs (language) and hardware setup.
 For an initial setup you should probably leave the default setttings untouched since most of them can be changed anyway using the extensive web interface and are then stored in the EEPROM of the DS3231 RTC module.